 Mexican food trucks are very popular these days and for very good reasons.
 The food is very tasty that’s why!

-It’s also a good healthy choice because of the ingredients used in the wraps such as avocado, tomatoes, chillies and other herbs and spices.
+It’s also a good healthy choice because of the ingredients used in the wraps such as avocado, tomatoes, chillies, and other herbs and spices.

-And to go a step further and stand out from other Mexican food trucks you can go all vegan, removing the carnitas (shredded beef) and replacing it with pulled BBQ jackfruit or spiced tofu.
+To go a step further and stand out from other Mexican food trucks you can go all vegan, removing the carnitas (shredded beef) and replacing it with pulled BBQ jackfruit or spiced tofu.

 7. Japanese food